jasp-stats/jasp-desktop/Docs/r-analyses-guide.md

 `.vf(formulas)`
 `.unvf(formulas)`

+`.vdf(dataset, columns, columns.as.numeric, columns.as.ordered, columns.as.factor)`

-`.v` returns a vector of column names converted to *dot-prepended-base64-encoding* `.unv` returns a vector of normal column names converted from *dot-prepended-base64-encoding* `.vf` translates formulas to *dot-prepended-base64-encoding* `.unvf` reverts formulas from *dot-prepended-base64-encoding*
+`.v` returns a vector of column names converted to *dot-prepended-base64-encoding*

+`.unv` returns a vector of normal column names converted from *dot-prepended-base64-encoding*

+`.vf` translates formulas to *dot-prepended-base64-encoding*

+`.unvf` reverts formulas from *dot-prepended-base64-encoding*

+`.vdf` transforms the column names of a dataframe to be *dot-prepended-base64-encoding*, other arguments are the same as `.readDataSetToEnd()`

 for example: